You’ve done the mandatory 20-minute social media HIIT workout, finished in a pool of sweat all chuffed…but what about the rest of the day?

 Distinguishing the differences between training for sport or competition and exercising for health and longevity is of prime importance because they are entirely different practices.
 When an individual trains for competitive success in an arduous sport, they are consistently walking a tightrope of high performance, burnout and injury.
 If an individual is going to perform to a high standard in ultra-running, the CrossFit Games, or a boxing match, for example, their training will need to replicate the stressors involved in that activity, this being accepted as a necessary risk/reward.

 Exercising for health differs dramatically in so much as the desired result is not competitive success in the short term but general physical capability in the long run.

 Most of the important information is already out there, and it came long before the internet was made available.
-I’ve spent hours reading old physical training manuals and used the protocols in my practice.
+I’ve spent hours reading old physical training manuals and have used the protocols in my practice.
 This has helped me put together a breakdown of, what I believe, Physical Fitness is and how it can be practically applied.

 Of course, this is open to interpretation, and anyone with an open mind will have their ideas and form their own opinion.
 The time spent on each foundation in a given day will be entirely individual and based on personal circumstances, recovery abilities and motivations.